God’s Covenant: with

 Isaac had twin sons, Esau and Jacob.
 God Himself foretold to their mother, Rachel, that two nations would come from them and that the older would serve the younger (Genesis 25:23).
 The elder brother, Esau, forfeited his birthright by selling it to the younger brother, Jacob, for some bread and lentil stew (25:29-34).
 So the birthright, along with God’s covenant, went to Jacob, who was renamed Israel by God (32:28).

 For centuries, the fact that God’s covenant was not established with Ishmael or with Esau, understandably, has been problematic for Arabs in that region of the world, most of whom embrace Islam.
-Many of them are descendants of either Ishmael (Abraham’s firstborn), and they have desired the eradication of Isaac’s and Jacob’s descendants from the land of Israel, up to this day.
+Many of them are descendants of either Ishmael (Abraham’s firstborn) or of Esau (Isaac’s firstborn), and they have desired the eradication of Jacob’s descendants from the land of Israel, up to this day.

-Nevertheless, God twice referred to Isaac as Abraham’s “only son” (Genesis 22:2,16), which is from a spiritual perspective.
+Nevertheless, God twice referred to Isaac as Abraham’s “only son” (Genesis 22:2,16), which is from a spiritual perspective, and it was through Isaac that Abraham’s offspring would be reckoned (Genesis 21:12; Hebrews 11:17,18).
 Isaac was the son of promise and covenant, while Ishmael was not.
 Moreover, when Isaac’s son Esau forfeited his birthright, he relinquished possession of the land of Israel by his descendants.

 covenant with Israel

 The Book of the Covenant consisted of the basic directives, decrees, and regulations of the Torah or Law—the commandments on how to interact with God, Israel’s spiritual “husband,” and with each other.
-It is worthy of note that no sin offerings were included in the Book of the Covenant (Exodus 20–23), as Israel had not broken their covenant with God and did not yet require the shedding of (animal) blood for the remission of their sins.
+It is worthy of note that no sin offerings were included in the Book of the Covenant (Exodus 20–23, 24:7).
+It simply contained the rules, regulations and social responsibilities that people were (and are) to follow when living together in their communities.

-However, the Israelites broke the covenant through disobedience and by spiritual unfaithfulness in following other gods (Judges 2:11-13; Jeremiah 11:10-13).
+So God made a covenant with the Israelites and sealed it with blood.
+However, they broke this covenant through disobedience and by spiritual unfaithfulness in following other gods (Judges 2:11-13; Jeremiah 11:10-13).
 The “last straw” of this was when the great King Solomon of Israel turned his back on God to follow the gods of his foreign wives, which displeased God greatly (1 Kings 11:9-11).
 Once a covenant is broken by one party, the covenant becomes null and void—unless someone, somehow, makes amends or compensation for the failure of one side to commit to the covenant.

 After Israel broke the covenant, God issued her a “certificate of divorce” (Jeremiah 3:8), as a husband would do to an unfaithful wife.
-There was nothing the Israelites could do, nor any ransom they could pay, that would enable them to redeem themselves from their acts of infidelity toward God, in “committing adultery” by worshiping other gods and idols made of wood and stone (3:9), which is what had caused the covenant to be broken.
+There was nothing the Israelites could do, nor any ransom they could pay, that would enable them to redeem themselves from their acts of infidelity toward God.
+They had committed “adultery” by worshiping other gods and idols made of wood and stone (3:9), which is what had caused the covenant to be broken.
 As such, God Himself had to become Israel’s Redeemer (Isaiah 44:6).
 He alone would pay the price for their disobedience and unfaithfulness.

-Now, it is important to differentiate, historically, between Israelites and Jews, and also between Ephraim (son of Joseph) and Judah.
+There is a differentiation, historically, between Israelites and Jews, and also between Ephraim (son of Joseph) and Judah.
 Jacob/Israel had 12 sons, by four different mothers (Genesis 35:22b-26), and their descendants are known as the “twelve tribes of Israel.”
 Leah and Rachel were sisters, and Zilpah and Bilhah were their respective handmaidens.

 Twelve Sons of Jacob